Jan. 6 panel subpoenas Trump, shows startling new video

-With alarming messages from the U.S. Secret Service warning of violence and vivid new video of congressional leaders pleading for help, the panel showed the raw desperation at the Capitol.
-Using language frequently seen in criminal indictments, the panel said that Trump had acted in a “premeditated” way ahead of Jan.
+With alarming messages from the U.S. Secret Service warning of violence and vivid new video of House Speaker Nancy Pelosi and other congressional leaders pleading for help, the panel showed the raw desperation at the Capitol.
+Using language frequently seen in criminal indictments, the panel said that Trump had acted in a "premeditated" way ahead of Jan.
 6, 2021, despite countless aides and officials telling him he had lost.

 Trump is almost certain to fight the subpoena and decline to testify.
 On his social media outlet he blasted members for not asking him earlier — though he didn’t say he would have complied —and called the panel “a total BUST.”